Hiking to Calanque d’En Vau from Cassis, France

 A colourful fishing port just east of Marseille, Cassis is where you can begin exploring the Parc National des Calanques.

-Okay so first up I know what you’re maybe thinking…what the hell is a calanque?
+Okay so first up I know what you’re maybe thinking…what the heck is a calanque?
 Exactly my thoughts when I moved to France!
 A calanque is a steep walled inlet found along the Mediterranean coast and is known for white rocky cliffs descending to clear teal seas.
 The scenery is a dramatic palette of blues, greens and whites all blending together under the sunny skies of Provence.

 Between Marseille and Cassis you’ll find a 20km coastline home to a number of calanques that can only be explored by foot or by sea.
 The most beautiful of them all?
 Calanque d’En Vau.